 Total landed cost is the complete cost of getting a product from your supplier to your warehouse, ready for sale.
 It is not the unit price.
 It is not the unit price plus shipping.
 It is every cost incurred between the moment your supplier ships the product and the moment it sits in your inventory, accounted and ready.

 Most operations managers compare suppliers on unit price.
 The ones who make consistently better sourcing decisions compare on total landed cost.
-Those two numbers are rarely the same — and the gap between them can make a cheaper supplier more expensive than a pricier one.
+Those two numbers are rarely the same.
+The gap between them can make a cheaper supplier more expensive than a pricier one.

 What Total Landed Cost Includes